 Ensuring mental health and well-being in an adolescent’s formative years can foster a better transition from childhood to adulthood

 Adolescence is a critical and formative period in which individuals begin their transition from childhood to adulthood.
-Ensuring that adolescents are fully supported in all facets of life is critical for fostering this transition and laying the foundation for a healthy and productive remainder of their lives.
+Ensuring that adolescents are fully supported in all facets of life, including their mental health and well-being, is critical for fostering this transition and laying the foundation for healthy and productive adulthoods.

 Mental health conditions constitute a major burden of disease for adolescents globally.
 In 2019, it was estimated that one in seven adolescents experience mental disorders [i].
 This amounts to an estimated 166 million adolescents (89 million boys and 77 million girls) boys and girls globally.

 Adolescent well-being encompasses many dimensions and UNICEF monitors several adolescent-specific indicators in the following vital areas: